BIGJRA/BIGJRA.github.io/raw/reborn/post_ep_07.md

 You'll find a New World Door to the left, so head on in.
 Talk to Saphira, then head down the ladder.
 At the end of the path is a mirror.
 Smashing it will take you to a different dimension of sorts.
 Push the stone up, then un-smash the mirror - the ladder has moved!
 Take it to proceed.

 In the next area, head down the ladder to get a hidden *Rare Bone*.
-Head up, then enter the crystal dimension.
+Head up the ladder, then smash the mirror to enter the crystal dimension.
 Head through the New World Door at the bottom to get:

 **ZCell 60: Mirage Tower?**